Prototype: Definition, challenges and explanations

 • Requires specific technical skills for advanced interactive prototypes.

-Concrete examples and use cases of Prototype
+Concrete examples and Prototype use cases

 The best resources and tools for Prototype